hanjinliu/sfHMM/README.md

 - `sg0` ...
 The parameter used in denoising process.
 - `psf` ...
 The parameter used in step finding.
 - `krange` ...
-Range of the number of hidden states.
+Range of the number of hidden states to test.
 - `model` ...
 Distribution of signal.
 Gaussian and Poissonian are supported now.
 - `name` ...
 Name of the object.

 # Common Methods

-- `run_all()` ... run all the needed algorithm in the most plausible condition.
+- `run_all()` ...
+Run all the needed algorithm in the most plausible condition.
 - `step_finding()` ...
 Step finding by likelihood maximization.
 - `denoising()` ...
 The standard deviation of noise is cut off to `sg0`.
 - `gmmfit()` ...
 Gaussian mixture model clustering.